datudar/equity-risk-model/README.md

 ```
 a = RiskModel(active)
 ```
-4. Calculate a risk measure by executing that portfolio's respective method.
+4. Calculate a risk measure by executing its repsective method.
 For example, the total factor risk of the active portfolio, **a**, is called as:

 ```
 a.factor_risk_total()